 Top 10 healthy meals for kids

-Discover healthy, budget-friendly meals for children with registered dietitian Tai Ibitoye's favourite kid-friendly dishes.
+Discover healthy for children with registered dietitian Tai Ibitoye's favourite kid-friendly dishes.
 She explains exactly why these recipes are so healthy and nourishing for your little ones.

 From the age of five, children's diets should contain foods from a variety of food groups so they receive a range of nutrients required for growth, development and general health.
 Their diet should include plenty of starchy carbohydrates, fruit and vegetables, plus some protein and dairy or dairy alternative foods.
 Below are ideas for nutritious and tasty recipes you can make for your children.

 1. Pitta pocket

 This is a quick and easy snack made with chicken, tomatoes and cucumbers.
 Chicken is a good source of protein, which is essential for growth, maintenance and repair of the body, while the cucumber and tomatoes counts towards your child’s five-a-day intake.
 Wholemeal pitta also provides a source of energy for your growing child, and fibre, which is filling and important for maintaining a healthy gut.

 2. Hidden veg ragu

 Breakfast is an important meal for children as it supports their energy stores for morning activities.
 In fact, research suggests that children who eat breakfast have been shown to concentrate better throughout the morning.
 This lovely porridge is loaded with fibre-rich oats and topped with grated apple, raisins, walnuts and cinnamon.
 As the name suggests, it's also great for those on a budget.
 Check out our favourite storecupboard recipes for more money-savvy meal ideas.

 4. Macaroni cheese with veg

 The whole family will love this mac and cheese with lots of added veggies, like spinach and cherry tomatoes.
 Cheese can form part of a healthy, balanced diet for young children, and offers calcium, protein and vitamin A. You can also consider using dairy-free alternatives to cheese if necessary.